Skip to main content

 2. If not addressed in the order, at what age is child support automatically terminated as a matter of state law?
 Qualify, if necessary.

-Effective 11/01/06 18 or up to 20 if child is still regularly enrolled and attending high school.
+Age 18 or up to age 20 if the child is still regularly enrolled and attending high school.

 For Additional Information - exit disclaimer